Research Project “Mobilitätsbefragung Würzburg 2023”

 For the mobility Survey “Mobilitätsbefragung Würzburg 2023”, the Chair of Quantitative Methods of Empirical Social Research of the Julius-Maximilians-University of Würzburg, in cooperation with the City of Würzburg, is surveying the citizens of Würzburg on their mobility behaviour.

 The purpose of the study is to gather information on the mobility behaviour of Würzburg’s residents, including researching what means of transport are currently used for what journeys and what mobility services still need improvement.
-A postal survey of 8,000 households will be conducted starting in the spring of 2023; the households will be randomly selected using the register of residents and participants will be informed in advance by post.
-Using a purpose-built questionnaire, each household member will be invited to provide information on their own household, and on all trips made on a given date.
-The reference date, specified in the covering letter, will be a mid-week working day outside of vacation time.
+A postal survey of 8,000 households was conducted starting in the spring of 2023; the households were randomly selected using the register of residents and participants were informed in advance by post.
+Using a purpose-built questionnaire, each household member was invited to provide information on their own household, and on all trips made on a given date.
+The reference date, specified in the covering letter, was a mid-week working day outside of vacation time.

 The results have many benefits for society and science, including...